iremkapucuoglu/p4b-website/content/en/posts/startup-award-at-smart-country-convention.md

 A big kudos to [Bitkom ](https://www.bitkom.org/EN "Bitkom")for the good organization and the interesting event – we enjoyed being part of it!

 We wish the fellow finalists [Treesense ](https://treesense.net/ "Treesense")and HEIDI all the best and want to thank them for the exciting competition!

+Feel free to follow us on [Twitter ](https://twitter.com/plan4better?lang=de "Twitter Plan4Better")or on [LinkedIn](https://www.linkedin.com/company/plan4better/ "LinkedIn Plan4Better") to keep up with our next steps with GOAT!